Image originally posted as When We Are Asleep.

 Topspace in contrast makes everything crisp and clear, and far from the world not existing, it 100% does exist and Topspace makes me feel like I could conquer it in it’s entirety.
 For me Topspace definitely becomes a more real possibility when the play between Bakji and I is a little more on the sadistic side.
 Sensual and loving Domination does not seem to trigger the same responses in me, as the ego driven power trip kind of Domination that we often engage in.
 Both are awesome, but it’s the second one that heightens my senses and make Topspace kick in.

-The reason rope-space gets its own little category for me is because rope-bottoming is for me not equatable to submission.
-However the dynamic between Rigger and rope bottom if done with someone I trust and with whom I enjoy rope independently of BDSM play will induce a spacey feeling all of its own.
+The reason rope-space gets its own little category for me is that rope-bottoming is for me not equatable to submission.
+However, the dynamic between Rigger and rope bottom if done with someone I trust and with whom I enjoy rope independently of BDSM play will induce a spacey feeling all of its own.
 While it similar to subspace in that it does create a bubble for me where all that exists is Rigger, rope and me.
 It doesn’t come with the same floaty, warm, fuzzies that subspace does and it doesn’t render me as incoherent either.
-It does however encapsulate me and transport me to another realm of sensation and pleasure (or pain as the case may be with rope).
+It does, however, encapsulate me and transport me to another realm of sensation and pleasure (or pain as the case may be with rope).

 Another topic that ties in nicely with this topic is aftercare.
 Which I haven’t really covered on the blog yet, but I will make a note to revisit it soon.
 When you’ve experienced any kind of altered state within a scene, aftercare can become even more imperative than normal.
 Again this will vary from person to person, but knowing what aftercare you and your partner/s need is really important and can vastly improve the feelings of drop (more on this in my next post) that can sometimes occur after any scene, but in my experience can be far more intense after a scene during which I went spacey.